dragon.data.DDict

 Returns a local manager id if one exists.

-Returns all local manager ids of all managers that are local to this node.
+Returns manager ids of all managers that are local to this node.

 Returns the main manager id.

-For each manager, the serialized, base64 encoded FLI of the manager is returned.
+For each manager, a dragon.native.machine.Node object where the manager resides is returned.

 Returns a list of manager stats, one for each manager of the distributed dictionary.

 Construct a Distributed Dictionary to be shared amongst distributed processes running in the Dragon Runtime.
 The distributed dictionary creates the specified number of managers and shards the data across all managers.
-The total memory of the dictionary is split across all the managers, so you want to allocate more space than is required by perhaps 30 percent, but that should be determined via some experimentation and depends on the application being developed.
-See the Dragon documentation’s section on the Distributed Dictionary design for more details about creating and using a distributed dictionary.
+The total memory of the dictionary is split across all the managers.
+There are some extra resources that are allocated from the space reserved, so you want to allocate a little more than enough room.
+If the DDict fills up you will be notified with an exception.
+While running, you can gather stats from the DDict to see exactly how full it is at its fullest point.
+The amount of extra space required will depend on your application, but as a general rule of thumb you can start with allocating 30 percent more than you think you will need.
+Then you can call stats to determine how close you were on your initial calculation and adjust that amount for future runs.
+See Dragon’s documentation section on the Distributed Dictionary design for more details about creating and using a distributed dictionary.

 - Parameters: